-This document contains neither recommendations nor conclusions of the FDI; it is the property of the FBI and is lossed to your agency; it and its contents are not to be distributed outside your agreey nor duplicated will in your agency.
+This document contains neither recommendations nor conclusions of the FBI; it is the property of the FBI and is located to your agency.
+It and its contents are not to be distributed outside your agency nor duplicated within your agency.

-Baldwin, III, was identified as the individual who occupied Room 419 and Room 723 at the Howard Johnson Motor Lodge from early May, 1972, until June 16, 1972, by a Howard Johnson janitorial employee.
+Baldwin, III, was identified as the individual who occupied Room 119 and Room 723 at the Howard Johnson Motor Lodge from early May, 1972, until June 16, 1972, by a Howard Johnson Janitorial employee.
 Four Howard Johnson restaurant service receipts in the name of McCord signed A. C. Baldwin, and one service receipt in the name of Baldwin signed A. C. Baldwin, were obtained from Howard Johnson Restaurant, Virginia Avenue, N. W., WDC.